 Below are 20 ways you can use color to shape the impression you give off, your habits, and the emotions that your spaces invoke.

-Do you want to amp up your performance in the gym?
-Then choose a red outfit, and use a route where you're more likely to encounter red cars, road signs, and stoplights.
+Want to amp up your performance in the gym?
+Then choose a red outfit and use a route where you're more likely to encounter red cars, road signs, and stoplights.

 Have yellow items around you.
 Research suggests it may improve memorization.

 Surround yourself with green.
-Due to its connection to nature, we typically associate it with relaxation and comfort.
+Due to its connection to nature, we typically associate green with relaxation and comfort.

-If you're on a weight loss journey, avoid yellow in your dining room.
+If you're wanting to eat less, avoid yellow in your dining room.
 A study done in 2007 found that people who ate in a yellow room consumed twice as much as those in red or blue rooms.